KingTamec/GD50xFinal_Project/README.md

 ***Documentation what I did and justification of any controversial design choices***

-Thanks to [Brackeys] (https://www.youtube.com/channel/UCYbK_tjZ2OrIZFBvU6CCMiA) for usefull tutorials about shooting & weapon switching.
+Thanks to [Brackeys](https://www.youtube.com/channel/UCYbK_tjZ2OrIZFBvU6CCMiA) for usefull tutorials on shooting & weapon switching.

 Free Assets from Unity AssetStore used:
 - Texture Glass Transparent Window by GlowFox Games